 The Bohemian Grove is real.
 Its members are real.
 The ceremony is real.
 The Manhattan Project really was discussed there.
-What remains contested is what all of that adds up to — and why the most powerful people in the world keep coming back.
+What remains contested is what all of that adds up to — and why the most powerful men in America keep coming back to a single clearing in the California redwoods each summer for a hundred and fifty years.

 Where it started